k1sul1/wordpress-theme-base/README.md

 Previously, it had a few drawbacks / limitations / annoyances.
 Because it's a proxy server, it runs in a different origin, and that might cause CORS problems.
 These problems could be dealt with programmatically, but it was not unusual to see form submissions failing, etc.

 It's perfectly fine to use this theme without using WDS, simply run `npm run dev:noproxy` instead of `npm run dev`.

-Please note that overcoming the limitations requires opening gaping security holes, and that is done only when `WP_ENV === 'development'`, so make sure to define it in your wp-config.php, if you don't have it already.

-**DO NOT** set WP_ENV to `development` on a server accessible from the internet!

 ### I want to create Gutenberg blocks but I don't want to use ACF Blocks
 Good luck.
 It's possible, but something that I'm not interested in supporting.